Sacred Rock of Hunza: Haldeikish

 The name Haldeikish translates to ‘a place of many male Ibex’, with engravings of Ibex scattered along the rock faces, a message to all travellers that wild Ibex were plentiful in this area.

 Haldeikish has thousands of petroglyphs in Bactrian, Sogdian, Kharoshti, Tibetan, Chinese and Brahmi written by the Silk Route's 'many' travelers.
 These petroglyphs show the diverse cultural exchange that once passed through the Hunza region and helped us to understand the history of this entire region from the first millennium CE.

 Specifications

 The Sacred Rock is divided into two portions, an upper portion and a lower one.
 Both the portions carry carvings on them which are basically inscriptions and images from Pre-Historic era.
 There used to be many Buddhist shelter caves in ancient times which later collapsed or fell over the time only some being preserved.

 Upper Portion

-The upper portion of the rock consist of inscriptions which are carved in Sogdian, Kharosthi, Brahmi, Sarada and Proto Sarada languages.
+The upper portion of the rock consist of inscriptions which are carved in Sogdian, Kharosthi, Brahmi, Sarada and Proto Sarada scripts.
 The names of the Emperors of the Kushan Empire Kanishka and Huvishka appear in these inscriptions.
 The name of the Trukha King Ramadusa is also mentioned in inscriptions which are carved in the Brahmi script.